kasnerz/npfl140/05_task_generation/README.md

 ## Evaluation

 In this task, the evaluation is mainly qualitative.
 It may be helpful to log your setup and outputs so that you have a reference for your answers.

 You should also keep thinking about how would you evaluate the outputs in a more rigorous way (we will get to evaluation later!).

+Note that the weather data is **up-to-date for 28 March 2024**: for evaluation the accuracy of the forecasts, feel free to check https://openweathermap.org!

 ## Submission
 To complete the assignment, you need to submit a PDF report via the following 👉️ **[Google Form](https://forms.gle/gpmEHNuQirmqhKcH8)** 👈️ until **Friday 12 April, 2024**.